fastify/session/README.md

 });
 ```

-You can pass an array of fields that should be kept when the session is regenerated
+You can pass an array of fields that should be kept when the session is regenerated.

 #### Session#reload(callback)